fedragon/cuttlefish/README.md

 ## Features

-Enable user to perform the following according to current working directory:
+Enables user to configure any combination of the following actions, which will be automatically triggered according to the current working directory:
 - set global variables
 - add ssh identities to ssh agent
-- append elements to user paths
+- append path(s) to `$fish_user_paths`

 ## Functions